Heavy scalar molecule $B_{c}^{+} B_{c}^{-}$: Concluding remarks

-Comparing the masses of these two exotic structures, we see that the hadronic molecule $\mathcal{M}$ is heavier than the diquark-antidiquark state though differences between their masses and widths are small: In fact, within errors of computations, one may state that these two scalar compounds have approximately same masses.
-Their widths are also comparable with each other.
+Comparing the masses of these two exotic structures, we see that the hadronic molecule $\mathcal{M}$ is heavier than the diquark-antidiquark state, though differences between their masses and widths are small: In fact, within the errors of computations, one may state that these two scalar compounds have approximately the same masses.
+Their full widths are also comparable with each other, though there are identical decay channels with considerably different partial widths.
+For instance, the partial width of the decays into $B_{c}^{+}B_{c}^{-}$ mesons in the case of the diquark-antidiquark and molecule structures are equal to $33.9~ \mathrm{MeV}$ and $17.7~\mathrm{MeV}$, respectively.
+Even lower and upper limits for these parameters, obtained by taking into account the errors of calculations, generate only negligible small overlapping regions.
+Therefore, such decay modes may be used to distinguish the molecular structure of the exotic state $bc\overline{b}\overline{c}$ from its diquark organization.

 Detailed studies of the diquark-antidiquark and hadronic molecule structures $bc\overline{b}\overline{c}$ with different spin-parities are necessary to calculate their parameters and reveal reactions where they may be observed.